OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ![Menu and Console](./docimg/screenshot.02.png)

-Current evaluation, instantaneous, 30 seconds.
+Evaluation of the current, instantaneous, 30 seconds.

 ![Menu and Console](./docimg/screenshot.03.png)

-Current evaluation, 1  minute, 10 minutes, much more accurate!
+Evaluation of the current, 1  minute, 10 minutes, _much more_ accurate!

 ![Several stylings available](./docimg/screenshot.10.png)